 Counselling is the most common treatment received by Tasmanians accessing specialist alcohol and other drugs treatment services.
-Rates of counselling as the main treatment type have decreased since 2011-12 and rates of rehabilitation as the main treatment type have increased (Figure 43Error!
-Reference source not found.).
+Rates of counselling as the main treatment type have decreased since -13 and rates of rehabilitation as the main treatment type have increased (Figure 47).